-The Kim of the Gully Restoration Guide
+The Kim of the Gully Restoration Guide Many members of the community have recognised how important

 Many members of the community have recognised how important gullies are in realising the vision of restoring indigenous biodiversity back to Hamilton.
 With approximately half of Hamilton's gullies owned privately, residents and community groups have a major role to play in helping bring back native vegetation and bird life to the city.
-This guides objective is to help groups or individual members of the community to restore Hamilton's valuable gully assets and will tell you how to:
+This guides' objective is to help groups or individual members of the community to restore Hamilton's valuable gully assets and will tell you how to: